sanand0/prompts/afterslides.md

 - Divide the transcript into logical sections, each covering one topic.
 - Before each transcript section, insert a Markdown summary.
 - Begin the summary with an H2 heading (≤7 words).
 Use McKinsey-style action titles / newspaper-style headlines.
-- Each H2 heading conveys the entire point of the section.
+  - Headings conveys the entire point of the section.
 The headings, read together, form a story.
+  - Headings are insightful, covering a useful / educative point the reader can learn.
 - In each section, add ≤5 bullet points, each ≤25 words, that support the H2 heading using content from the transcript.
 - Write bullets as complete sentences.
 - Mimic the transcript style in the bullets, e.g. first person, casual tone.